The mysterious Khône Island railway

 P1120530

 In recent decades, the old track bed of this curious line has become a popular tourist attraction for visitors to southern Laos.
-In Ban Khôn village, where the line’s maintenance depot is believed to have stood, the rusting hulk of a 1911-built Orenstein & Koppel locomotive named “Eloïse” has survived and now forms part of a small outdoor exhibition on the history of the line.
+In Hang Khon (the former Khône-Sud), the rusting hulk of a 0.75m gauge Orenstein & Koppel locomotive has survived and now forms part of a small outdoor exhibition on the history of the line.
+The remains of a 0.75m gauge Decauville locomotive may also be seen further north, near the Don-Det viaduct.
+Since the line was originally of 1m gauge, it is very likely that both of these locomotives were shipped here in 1945, during the abortive Japanese attempt to rebuild the line.

 004

-A map of the Khôn island railway published in Madrolle, Indochine (1930)
+A map of the Khône island railway published in Madrolle, Indochine (1930)

 Henri Lartilleux’s SNCF map, published in Frédéric Hulot, Les Chemins de fer de la France d’Outre-mer, vol. 1: L’Indochine-Le Yunnan [The French overseas railways, vol. 1: Indochina-Yunnan].
 Saint-Laurent-du-Var: La Régordane éditions, 1990